 We are always trying to improve as a school and every year we write a School Improvement Plan.
-I have summarized our key priorities below.
-If you would like to know more or discuss this further please speak to either me (Mrs Tones) or Miss Gilman.
+Our key priorities are summarized below.
+If you would like to know more or discuss this further, please speak to either Mrs Tones, Miss Gilman or Mrs Forrest.

-Since the school opened five years ago standards have risen every year and are good.
-However careful analysis of data from exam results, attendance statistics and lateness shows that many of the boys entitled to Pupil Premium funding do not do as well as other children.
+Since the school opened six years ago, standards have risen every year and are good.
+However, careful analysis of data from exam results, attendance statistics and lateness shows that many of the children entitled to Pupil Premium funding do not do as well as other children.
 Pupil Premium children are those that have been entitled to free school meals at some time during the last 6 years.
+Other significant groups we have highlighted are boys, children with special needs and children who have English as an additional language.
 We are determined to improve the life chances of all children and have a number of plans in place.

 In order for children to make maximum progress at school they need to be fully involved in their learning.
-The habits they develop at primary school will go with them to secondary school and college and university, where they will need to be very self-motivated.
+We are looking at continuing to develop our teaching strategies to ensure that all children always know how they can improve their own work and do their best.
+The habits they develop at primary school will go with them to secondary school, college and university, where they will need to be very self-motivated and independent.

-As the school expands and there are more children on the playgrounds at the same time we are keen to make sure behaviour stays very good.
-We want to make sure the children have enough to do and children understand racist, sexist and homophobic language is unacceptable.
+As the school expands and there are more children on the playgrounds at the same time, we are keen to make sure behaviour stays very good.
+We have plans in place including a new park for KS1, games for KS2 and making the most of the outside space to accommodate our growing numbers.
+We want to make sure the children have enough to do and that children understand racist, sexist and homophobic language is unacceptable.